2008 Malegaon blasts case: Mumbai court rejects NIA plea for in-camera proceedings

 On October 30, 2018, the special court had framed charges of murder, abetment and conspiracy in the case against the seven accused including Lieutenant Colonel Prasad Purohit, Sadhvi Pragya Singh Thakur, Sameer Kulkarni, retired major Ramesh Upadhyay, Sudhakar Chaturvedi, Ajay Rahilkar and Sudhakar Chaturvedi.

-The seven will face trial under anti-terror law Unlawful Activities (Prevention) Act and other sections, including murder, criminal conspiracy of the Indian Penal Code.
+The seven will face trial under anti-terror law Unlawful Activities (Prevention) Act and other sections, including murder, the criminal conspiracy of the Indian Penal Code.

 On September 29, 2008, seven people are killed and 101 injured after a bomb planted on a motorcycle goes off in Maharashtra's Malegaon, about 200 km from here.